yash9140/NeuronIQ/README.md

-# Quiz Master - Interactive Quiz Application
+# NeuronIQ - Smart Learning Through Intelligent Questioning

 A modern, responsive quiz application built with React, Vite, and Tailwind CSS.
-Test your knowledge with questions from the Open Trivia Database API, featuring a clean UI, timer functionality, and comprehensive scoring system.
+Enhance your learning with intelligent questions from the Open Trivia Database API, featuring a clean UI, timer functionality, and comprehensive scoring system designed for smart, focused learning.

 ## 🚀 Features